25 Best Museums In Istanbul – Ancient Artefacts To Masterpieces

 Photo credit

-Founded in 1891, the Istanbul Archaeology Museum is one of the oldest museums in Turkey.
-The museum houses over a million artifacts from various civilizations that have existed in the area now known as Istanbul, including Greek, Roman, Byzantine, and Ottoman.
+Founded in 1891, the Istanbul Archaeological Museums complex was Turkey’s first museum.
+The museum houses over a million artifacts from ancient civilizations that have existed in the area now known as Istanbul, including the Greek, Roman, Byzantine, and Ottoman era.

 Turkey Travel Blog_Museusm In Istanbul_Pera Museum